 - For most startups, talent is going to be the number one expense, so a clear understanding of priorities is critical.

 As Particle Health closed its $12 million Series A in April 2020, COO AJ Audino planned to invest some of the money his startup wasn’t going to need in the short term.
 But with the markets in turmoil because of the pandemic, risking the company’s cash didn’t seem wise.

 “We had a big bank account that was just sitting there,” says Audino.
 “For us, the investment piece was a little riskier than in normal times.”

-A new Series A round of funding is a milestone that generally requires managing cash flow to balance risks and opportunities.
+A new Series A round of funding is a milestone that requires outlining your strategy for growth which includes managing cash flow to balance risks and opportunities.
 Where to spend first and how much?
 And how should the money itself be handled?

 It’s a heady time.
 You’re flush with cash, with only potential ahead.
 The purpose is to grow the company, scaling quickly.
 The money is there to invest in the talent, office space, technology and other needs that will support that growth, while also extending the runway as long as possible before raising a Series B. The cash flow balancing act involves spending wisely, moving fast to fuel growth, and hopefully replenishing the bank account as the company expands.

 But where do you start?
 Success lies in execution, but finance experts and experienced entrepreneurs say it comes down to a handful of basics:

 Get a fractional CFO

 Establish a regular cadence of budget review and updates